The Connection Between Headache Location and Headache Type

 This type of headache usually accompanies sinusitis.
 It is characterized by pain as well as a sensation of fullness and pressure in the brow, forehead and cheeks, said pain of which worsens when lying down or bending forward.
 The pain can also be accompanied by sore throat, fever and cough as well as an achy feeling in the upper teeth.

-Whenever you are experiencing any of the abovementioned pain, you should take down notes on the headache location as well as the severity, frequency and duration.
+Whenever you are experiencing any of the above mentioned pain, you should take down notes on the headache location as well as the severity, frequency and duration.
 Help your doctor diagnose your condition and, thus, help yourself in the process.

 Skip to content